sendahug/send-hug-frontend/README.md

 ## Authentication

-The project uses Auth0 as a third-party authentication provider.
-Authentication is done by Auth0, which in turn returns a JSON Web Token containing the user's data and permissions.
+The project uses Firebase as a third-party authentication provider.
+Authentication is done by Firebase, which in turn sets its internal `currentUser` property to the logged in user's data.
+This allows us to fetch a JWT for the given user for each of their requests.

-While the frontend decodes and uses the JWT, it doesn't verify the given token.
+While the frontend uses the JWT, it doesn't verify the given token.
 This is done by the backend.
 Upon login, a request is made to the server to fetch the user's data.
 Since getting user's data requires authentication, if the server's response contains the user's data, the frontend can treat the token as valid.
 Once the token is verified, the user is marked as 'authenticated'.

-On top of fetching the user's data, the frontend also deals with login, logout, hash parsing and token refreshing.
-These are done using [Auth0-js](https://auth0.com/docs/libraries/auth0js/v9), Auth0's client-side library.
+On top of fetching the user's data, the frontend also deals with login, logout and sign-up.
+These are done using [Firebase's JS SDK](https://github.com/firebase/firebase-js-sdk), Firebase's client-side library.
 All authentication handling in the frontend is done by the [AuthService](./src/app/services/auth.service.ts).

 The frontend Authentication Process:

-1. Once the user logs in, Auth0-js parses the URL hash in order to extract the JWT.

-2. The token is then decoded and its payload is passed on.
+1. The user logs in via the login page.
+This passes the login details to the Auth Service, which passes them to Firebase to handle the actual login process.

+2. Once a successful response is received from Firebase, the Auth Service uses Firebase's `getIdToken` method to get a JWT for the current user.

 3. An attempt is made to fetch the user's data from the backend, where the token is verified.
 If successful, the fetched data is used as the user's data and the user is marked as authenticated.

-4. The verified token is added to localStorage, in order to be used later on.
+4. Token refresh and handling is done by Firebase whenever it's needed.
+In order to always have the most recent valid token, the API client fetches the current ID token (using the `getIdToken` method) before making each request.

-5. Upon logout, the frontend clears all user data, including the saved JWT.
+5. Upon logout, the frontend clears all user data.

 Notes:

 - If the user doesn't exist in the database (the request was rejected because of something other than an AuthError), that means it's a new user.
-AuthService then makes a request to the server to add the new user to the database.
+The user is then redirected to the sign up page to complete registration.
+Using the details provided by the user there, the AuthService makes a request to the server to add the new user to the database.
-- If the user isn't redirected to the app from Auth0, there's no JWT in the URL.
-In that case, AuthService fetches the JWT from localStorage.
-If the JWT is still valid, AuthService attempts to refresh it while fetching the user's data.
-This lets the users stay logged in for longer periods of time without forcing them to actively login again.

 ## Testing